 Frank's final visit in Everybody's Fine is to see his youngest daughter Rosie in Las Vegas.
 Rosie is also given the heads up regarding Frank's visit when she gets a call from Robert.

-Frank is to be expected in Vegas on a bus but does not show up.
-He missed his bus because of time changes and failure to change his watch accordingly.
-He is told about an alternate way to get to Vegas and heads for a train.
-Along the way he gets mugged and the malicious mugger crushes Frank's bottle of medicine.
+In Everybody's Fine the movie, Frank is to be expected in Vegas on a bus but does not show up.
+He misses his bus because of time changes and failure to change his watch accordingly.

 When Frank gets to Rosie's place, they make plans to go out to dinner but her friend drops off a baby that they need to watch as a favor.
 They decide to eat dinner in the apartment and Frank heads home the next day.
 Against doctor's wishes, he opts to take a plane so he could get home more quickly as he is worried about not having his medicine.